 Our second visit came 3 years later when we instead took a Ayutthaya day trip from Bangkok.
 This time we hopped on the Bangkok to Ayutthaya train for a couple of hours and spent the day exploring before heading back in the evening.
 That time we rented push bikes and even took a motorbike taxi to one temple.
 It was a little bit more hectic but overall we saw a similar amount but in a quicker time!

-Overall we think there is enough time to do Ayutthaya justice in a day trip especially if you’re pushed for time.
-For those unsure how to make the most of a day here a private tour might be the best option but hiring a push bike is also a great idea too and planning out your route.
+Overall we think there is enough time to do an Ayutthaya one day trip and do it justice especially if you’re pushed for time.
+For those unsure how to make the most of a day here a private tour might be the best option but hiring a push bike is also a great idea too and planning out your route to maximise your time.

 A Local Vibe From This Not So Popular Stopping Point of the Amazing Ayutthaya Temples.